Ezb68/sonicx-wallet-cli/README.md

 }//note: solidity node is optional

 ```
-Build and run wallet-cli by command line
+Build and run sonicx-wallet-cli by command line
 ----------------------------------------
 Create a new command line terminal window.

 ```
-cd wallet-cli
+cd sonicx-wallet-cli
 ./gradlew build
 ./gradlew run
 ```